okteto/node-websocket/README.md

 # Chat Application demo
-This is an example of a websocket-based application developed in Kubernetes using Okteto Cloud, Okteto and NodeJS.
+This is an example of a websocket-based NodeJS application developed in an Okteto Cloud development environment.

 1. Install the [Okteto CLI](https://okteto.com/docs/getting-started/installation)